 Remember, the shorter the better.
 Don’t try to incorporate all of these approaches in crafting a single message!

 Decide before cold calling which focus you might use to engage your prospect.
 Would it be appropriate to position why this target should feel compelled to contact you?
 Is your main goal to leave a “hook” to tempt your prospect to call back and open the conversation?
 Or, you can cite a trend or pattern in the industry that highlights your company’s thought leadership.

 The sales process isn’t always easy.
 Hopefully, these strategies will help yield more results from leaving voicemails.
 However, it’s important to remember that the best sales voicemail script alone will not keep the top of the funnel full; it’s crucial to vary your messaging and channels of communication.

 Want more great prospecting tips?
-Check out our comprehensive sales prospecting guide, based on our analysis of 100,000 calls.
+Check out our sales prospecting training course.